About the Museum

 The Museum is a private, 501(c)3 nonprofit organization that relies on a variety of funding sources which enable us to share our collections, exhibits, and education program with thousands of visitors, school children, and scientists each year.

-"I can see that this Museum has been built by the work of love."
-Albert Einstein, 1931
+Albert Einstein visited the Museum in 1931 and shared, "I can see that this Museum has been built by the work of love."